Dead No More: The Clone Conspiracy: Lead-in plot

-After J. Jonah Jameson Sr. has been hospitalized at Mount Sinai Hospital upon coughing up blood, Peter Parker, Aunt May, and J. Jonah Jameson visit him.
-After being told by Dr. McCray that J. Jonah Jameson Sr. is undergoing treatment, Jameson blames Peter for what happened to his father claiming that he must have come down with a disease which led to Jameson Sr. calming him down and Dr. McCray stating that the disease is hereditary.
-Outside of Jameson Sr.'s room, Peter and Jameson are approached by Dr. Rita Clarkson of New U Technologies who had been called to the hospital by Dr. McCray.
-She says that New U Technologies has cutting edge technology with which they want Jameson Sr. to be a test subject of.
+After J. Jonah Jameson Sr. is hospitalized at Mount Sinai Hospital, Peter Parker, Aunt May, and J. Jonah Jameson visit him.
+After being told by Dr. McCray that J. Jonah Jameson Sr. is undergoing treatment, Jameson blames Peter for what happened to his father claiming that he must have come down with a disease which led to Jameson Sr. calming him down and McCray stating that the disease is hereditary.
+Outside of Jameson Sr.'s room, Peter and Jameson are approached by Dr. Rita Clarkson of New U Technologies who had been called to the hospital by McCray.
+She says that New U Technologies has cutting-edge technology with which they want Jameson Sr. to be a test subject of.
 Jameson storms off in anger while Parker wants to have the full details to them.
-At Edmond, Oklahoma, a chemical plant that is owned by Parker Industries suddenly catches fire.
-On his plane, Peter reads the research from New U Technologies where the latest technologies has them making new organs from the subject's DNA that do not have any genetic defects to them.
+At Edmond, Oklahoma, a chemical plant owned by Parker Industries suddenly catches fire.
+On his plane, Peter reads the research from New U Technologies that involves synthesizing healthy organs.
 While Anna Maria Marconi suspects that it has something to do with mad science, Parker is already starting to consider the possibilities.
-Within Living Brain, Doctor Octopus' consciousness is starting to take note of the procedure.
+Within the Living Brain, Doctor Octopus' consciousness takes note of the procedure.
 Parker and Anna then get word about what happened in Edmond, Oklahoma.
 Meanwhile, Jackal had been working with the Lizard and Martha Connors in an experiment to restore Electro's powers to him.
-Upon Electro's reluctance to proceed with the procedure, the Jackal had then presented a mysteriously-revived Francine Frye (without the tattoos and piercings), a former love of Electro's that he inadvertently killed when his powers were out of control after being experimented on by the Superior Spider-Man.
+Upon Electro's reluctance to proceed with the procedure, the Jackal had then presented a mysteriously revived Francine Frye (without the tattoos and piercings), a former love of Electro's that he inadvertently killed when his powers were out of control after being experimented on by the Superior Spider-Man.
 Electro finally ceded and agreed to do whatever Jackal wanted.
 Before continuing, Martha Connors informs Jackal about the fire in Edmond, Oklahoma and watches the news to see Spider-Man's arrival as none of them had any involvement with the incident.
 Spider-Man arrives at the scene of the explosion where a police officer tells him that there are six trapped workers within the chemical plant.
 Spider-Man gets five of them out and goes back for the sixth, one Jerry Salteres, who he gets out from under the rubble before the chemicals explode.
 At the nearby hospital where the chemical plant workers were taken, Peter Parker discovers from the doctor that Jerry had inhaled some chemicals that damaged his heart and lungs.
 Upon going into the closet, Peter Parker contacts Dr. Clarkson to have her people work on Jerry Salteres in order to save his life.
 The operation is a success, but Peter's spider-senses go off.
-At New U Technologies' headquarters in San Francisco, Jameson meets with Dr. Clarkson and states that he wants to see proof that their technology works.
-He gets his proof when Dr. Clarkson calls out a revived Marla Madison-Jameson.
+At New U Technologies' headquarters in San Francisco, Jameson meets with Clarkson and states that he wants to see proof that their technology works.
+He gets his proof when Clarkson calls out a revived Marla Jameson, the wife of J. Jonah Jameson.